czwong/Movie_Machine_Learning/README.md

 * `/gross_predictions`: Quantification of the Random Forest Regressor model

 ### How to run the app locally:
-* NOTE: SQLite file is pre-loaded with all the data
+* NOTE: Our SQLite file is pre-loaded with all the data needed.
-* We also used a SQlite converter to
+* 1) Open your terminal in the downloaded repository.
+* 2) Run the command `python app.py`
+* 3) Paste this link into a browser: http://127.0.0.1:5000/